Open University

 Apply Open University Units Toward a Degree

 The maximum amount of Open University credit which may be applied toward a Chico State undergraduate (BA or BS) degree is 24 units.
-The maximum number of Open University units which may be applied toward a master's degree is nine units.
+The maximum number of Open University units which may be applied toward a master's degree is 9 units.
 By that point, you are expected to be admitted to Chico State to continue your degree coursework.
 If you are planning to pursue a master's degree, please refer to the department office of the appropriate major to check the unit limit.
 Note: Master's Thesis/Project (699) courses cannot be taken through Open University.